acadadev/rosrider_doc/10_DEBUG/README.md

 __TODO__
 - make videos of pid debug tool and put some screenshots between things, maybe even a video
 - revisit parameters, add more description
-- explain SCV in detail
-- explain FF in detail
-- explain Cascading in detail
 - move servos to procedures